 BY: DELAINE MAYER

-DeLaine Mayer works at the Advanced Energy Group, facilitating energy stakeholders’ development of robust, collaborative energy efficiency and carbon reduction strategies.
+DeLaine Mayer works at Advanced Energy Group, facilitating energy stakeholders’ development of robust, collaborative energy efficiency and carbon reduction strategies.
 She graduated with distinction from New York University with a Master of Science in Global Affairs, specializing in energy and environmental policy.
+She wrote her graduate thesis, Extracting Power, on the geopolitics of rare earth elements.

 Please note that opinions expressed in this article are solely those of our contributors, not of Political Insights, which takes no institutional positions.